ZhixinLai/Parallel-Computing/README.md

 # Parallel-Computing
-Pthreads, OpenMP, MPI, CUDA
+## Includes code file with Pthreads, OpenMP, MPI, CUDA
-Gaussian elimination with partial pivoting by OpenMP Gaussian elimination with partial pivoting by Pthread
+### Gaussian elimination with partial pivoting by OpenMP
+### Gaussian elimination with partial pivoting by Pthread
+### One sided Jacobi for computing the EVD with MPI